 In general, Friday and Saturday will be the most expensive days of the week to visit Walt Disney World, with Thursday and Sunday costing less–but still more than Monday through Wednesday nights.

-There’s a lot of uncertainty about next year, but we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 15-31, 2023 and December 13-31, 2024.
+As for the most expensive dates to visit, we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 15-31, 2023 and December 13-31, 2024.
 (January 1, 2024 and 2025 is also extremely elevated–prices drop like a rock the following night.)

 If you want more specificity in the least & most expensive dates to visit and the best & worst dates to visit, it can be useful to consult our Walt Disney World Crowd Calendar.
 Look for the least busy dates, you’ll also generally find the cheapest dates.

-Ultimately, that should answer some questions about when it’s cheapest to visit Walt Disney World…and perhaps raise even more.
+Ultimately, that should answer some questions about when it’s cheapest to visit Walt Disney World in 2023-2024…and perhaps raise even more.
 Basically, the least expensive dates on paper as of right now are mid-January through mid-February and mid-August through September, followed by late April to late May, then October through early December–all minus long holiday weekends and the full weeks leading up to major holidays.

 Of course, that’s a wide range of dates and even potential pricing depending upon where things go from here.
 While I cannot offer any credible predictions about the economy, my general sentiment is essentially this can’t go on forever.